garrandall/popular-music-data/tracks/pick-it-up-famous-dex-a-ap-rocky.md

 Odd Future, yeah, it's right on my clothes
 Bad bitch, yeah, I watch her do coke (What)
 Broke as hell, I used to sleep on the floor
-I never do it no more, ooh (What)
+I never do it no more, oh (What)
-Telling you broke, it's no joke, ooh
+Telling you broke, it's no joke, oh
 I used to kick in that door, wait (Kick in that door) Now I'm selling out these shows
 Water my wrist, Fendi right on my clothes, huh